redis/redis-doc/topics/cluster-spec.md

 * After some time it may be reachable again.
 * A client with a not updated routing table may write to it before the master is converted to a slave (of the new master) by the cluster.

-Practically this is very unlikely to happen because nodes not able to reach the majority of other masters for enough time to be failed over, no longer accept writes, and when the partition is fixed writes are still refused for a small amount of time to allow other nodes to inform about configuration changes.
+The second failure mode is unlikely to happen because master nodes not able to communicate with the majority of the other masters for enough time to be failed over, no longer accept writes, and when the partition is fixed writes are still refused for a small amount of time to allow other nodes to inform about configuration changes.

 Redis Cluster loses a non trivial amount of writes on partitions where there is a minority of masters and at least one or more clients, since all the writes sent to the masters may potentially get lost if the masters are failed over in the majority side.